Coulterville to Bear Valley

 General John C. Fremont, 1813-1890, a noted military man, explorer, topographer, Senator & businessman, Fremont was also a miner.
 He settled in Mariposa County living just outside of Bear Valley.
 He operated the Josephine, Pine Tree & Princeton Mines and other claims.
 In 1858 he returned from his travels to operate his mines and found many had been "jumped".
 In taking them back a feud developed with several groups, one being the "Hornitas League" which tried to seize one of his mines.
 After that incident a fort was built to defend the "only" access to the mines.
 Afterward his battles were in the courtroom.

 The tiny town of Bear Valley is a short distance away from the southern vista point.
-John C. Fremont once owned all of the surrounding land, purchased in 1858 for $3200.
-His ranch, La Marisposas Estate spanned 44,386 acres.
+John C. Fremont once owned all the surrounding land, purchased in 1858 for $3200.
+His ranch, La Marisposas Estate, spanned 44,386 acres.
 He sold it only a few years later in 1863 for $6 million.
-While Bear Valley once had 3000 residents, now the population is barley 120 people.
+While Bear Valley once had 3000 residents, now the population is barely 120 people.
 Not much there except the Oso Hall Museum which we’ve never seen open or in operation- that's actually about it, and Bear Valley disappears within seconds in the mirrors.

 Pashnit Tour groups often turn and head west here down the hill via Bear Valley Rd to Hornitos.
 This is a foothill ride that has fair bumpy pavement and endless foothill curves.
 At Hornitos, you can circle back around via Hornitos Rd, then turn back east onto Old Toll Rd for another twisty foothill ride.
 Some of this pavement is very poor.
-Just when you are cursing the tour guide’s (me) name, a brand-new stretch of pavement presents itself and we get to be friends again.
+Just when you are cursing the tour guide’s (me) name, a brand-new stretch of pavement presents itself, and we get to be friends again.
 Lunch awaits at the 1911 Restaurant in the heart of Mariposa.

 Back on Highway 49, after riding by the Mariposa-Yosemite Airport, which is often quite busy during fire season with large helicopters lined up on the runway for firefighting duties, Mariposa is a few easy miles to the south, and the first gasoline you'll come to if exploring the area and running dry.
 An eastward trek from here will take you up the river valley to Yosemite National Park.